-In the previous article, I mentioned some of the reasons that students don’t like to participate in speaking activities as well as some of the benefits of doing pair work and group work.
+In the previous article, I mentioned some of the reasons that students don’t like to participate in speaking activities as well as some of the benefits of doing pair work and group work for getting ESL students to talk.
+Be sure to check out Getting ESL Students to Talk Part 3.

-In this section, I would like to make a few suggestions for making pair work and group work go as smoothly as possible.
+In this section, I would like to make a few suggestions for making pair work and group work go as smoothly as possible to help you when you try getting ESL students to talk.
 Some of these suggestions may work in your teaching situation, others may not.
 You may wish to try one or two out in your next lesson.

 1) Remind yourself of the reasons students don’t participate in speaking activities (see Part One of this article).
 This is a good way to avoid getting frustrated with quiet students.